+(ok) Gas Masks.

-- (k) Gas Masks. - (i) Where chlorine gas in one-ton cylinders is handled, respiratory protection equipment, meeting the requirements of the National Institute for Occupational Safety and Health (NIOSH) shall be available and shall be stored at a convenient location, but not inside any room where chlorine is used or stored.
-The units shall use compressed air, have at least a 30 minute capacity, and be compatible with units used by the fire department responsible for the plant. - (ii) Where 150 pound chlorine cylinders are used, a respirator recommended by the National Institute for Occupational Safety and Health must be available. - (1) Chlorine Leak Detection and Repair. - (i) A bottle of Ammonium Hydroxide, 56% ammonia solution, shall be available for chlorine leak detection. - (ii) Where one-ton cylinders are used, a leak repair kit approved by the Chlorine Institute shall be provided. - (iii) Continuous chlorine leak detection equipment is required for one-ton cylinders. - (iv) Where a continuous leak detector is provided, it shall be equipped with both an audible alarm and a warning light to ensure operator safety.
+- (i) Where chlorine gas in one-ton cylinders is handled, Rrespiratory protection equipment, meeting the requirements of the National Institute for Occupational Safety and Health (NIOSH) -shall be available where chlorine gas in one ton cylinders is handled, and shall be stored at a convenient location, but not inside any room where chlorine is used or stored.
+The units shall use compressed air, have at least a 30 minute capacity, and be compatible with units used by the fire department responsible for the plant. - (ii) Where smaller 150 pound chlorine cylinders are used, suitable gas masks a respirator recommended by the National Institute for Occupational Safety and Health must be provided available.

+(pl) Chlorine Leak Detection and Repair.

+(i) A bottle of Ammonium Hydroxide, 56% ammonia solution, shall be available for chlorine leak detection.;

+- (ii) wWhere one-ton containers cylinders are used, a leak repair kit approved by the Chlorine Institute shall be provided. - (iii)- Continuous chlorine leak detection equipment is required for one-ton cylindersrecommended. - (iv) Where a continuous leak detector is provided, it shall be equipped with both an audible alarm and a warning light to ensure operator safety.